Refinitiv/Real-Time-SDK/CSharp/README.md

 - Refinitiv Real-Time Distribution System (RSSL/RWF connections): ADS/ADH all supported versions
 - Refinitiv Real-Time: Refinitiv Real-Time Deployed
 - Refinitiv Real-Time Hosted
-- Refinitiv Real-Time - Optimized
+- Refinitiv Real-Time - Optimized (RTO)
 - Refinitiv Direct Feed

 NOTE: Connectivity to RDF-Direct is supported for Level 1 and Level 2 data.
+Connectivity to RTO is supported with V2 Authentication that requires Service account creation.
+The ability to create Service credentials is forthcoming.

 This release has been tested with the following: